workflux/workflUX/tutorials/Run_gwas_demo_workflow.md

-# Tutorial: GWAS Workflow with CWLab
+# Tutorial: GWAS Workflow with workflUX

 TODO general introduction to the workflow
 * What does it do?
 * How does it work (tools etc.)?
 * What are the results?

-In order to execute the workflow you need access to a cwlab-instance.
+In order to execute the workflow you need access to a workflux-instance.
 You can run an instance on your own computer with docker (see Step 0).

 ## Step 0: Start the docker container